Possession with Intent to Sell

 - Presence of ledgers recording drug transactions or other records of drug-related activities

-- Presence of a gun, a firearm or other weapon
+- Presence of a gun, firearm, or other weapons

-Search and Seizure in Intent to Sell Cases
+Search & Seizure in Intent to Sell Cases

-The Fourth Amendment of the U.S. Constitution protects people from unreasonable searches or seizures.
+The Fourth Amendment to the U.S. Constitution protects people from unreasonable searches or seizures.
 Law enforcement must have "probable cause" to initiate a search.

 Additional penalties may include probation, community service, drug evaluation, counseling and treatment, random drug testing and a lengthy driver's license suspension.
 Convicted felons also lose the right to vote or own a gun unless granted clemency after release from prison.

-At Hubbs Law, your initial consultation is free and offers a chance for our attorney to explain your charges and the potential penalties that may be imposed if you are convicted.
-He can discuss possible defense strategies and help you understand the entire process.
+At Hubbs Law Firm, your initial consultation is free and offers a chance for our attorneys to explain your charges and the potential penalties that may be imposed if you are convicted.
+We can discuss possible defense strategies and help you understand the entire process.

-Our criminal defense lawyer strives to avoid a conviction in every case.
-He will do his best to investigate your case, including the circumstances of a search for a controlled substance, and how the alleged intent to sell was determined.
-In many cases, he is able to negotiate a reduction in charges and sometimes he is able to convince the court to dismiss the charges for a lack of evidence.
+Our Miami drug crime defense lawyers strive to avoid a conviction in every case.
+We will do our best to investigate your case, including the circumstances of a search for a controlled substance, as well as how the alleged intent to sell was determined.
+In many cases, we are able to negotiate a reduction in charges and, sometimes, we are able to convince the court to dismiss the charges due to lack of evidence.